umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 ### customProperties

-A json object that is passed to the scope of a custom  step view, so you can use this data in your view with $scope.model.currentStep.customProperties
+A JSON object that is passed to the scope of a custom  step view, so you can use this data in your view with $scope.model.currentStep.customPropertie